jameslovallo/ardi/README.md

 ![](https://raw.githubusercontent.com/jameslovallo/ardi/master/logo.png)

 # Ardi

-Ardi is a cute and capable companion for crafting custom elements.
-It's all about casting off clutter and going back to basics, without sacrificing DX.
+Ardi is a quick and capable companion for crafting custom elements.
+Ardi's philosophy is to go back to the basics and #usetheplatform without any Virtual DOM, JSX, or any other 'magic' to provide the most performant option available, all without sacrificing DX.
+Ardi is tiny but fierce, weighing in at just 1kb uncompressed.

 [Demo](https://codepen.io/jameslovallo/pen/xxWzjeb)

 ## Installation

 Option 1: As a package.

 ```sh
 npm i ardi
 ```

 ```js
 import ardi from 'ardi'
 ```

 Option 2: In your markup.

 ```html
 <script type="module">
   import ardi from '//unpkg.com/ardi'
 </script>
 ```

 ## Usage

 Import Ardi, then pass it an object with any or all of the following keys.
-You can also add any other functions or values to your object and access it by it's name using `this`.
-Ardi also provides several special keys, including `DOM`, `parts`, and a `render` function, which will be explained in greater detail below.
+You can also add any other functions or values to your object and access them by their key name using `this`.
+Just note that Ardi has a few reserved keys, including `DOM`, `parts`, and a `render()` function, which will be explained in greater detail below.

 | Key       | Type     |
 | --------- | -------- |